Immigration to France: 1945–1974

 Additionally, the number of Pakistani and Japanese immigrants also increased during this period.
 There was also a great number of students and workers from former French colonies in Africa.
+In the 1960s, there was a wave of Portuguese, Moroccan and Turk immigrants.

 With this massive influx of immigrants, France became an asylum for refugees.
 According to the convention in Geneva, refugee status was granted to four out of five immigrant applicants.
 Many of these refugees came from countries in Eastern Europe (i.e. Hungary) and Latin America, because they feared the dictatorship in their home countries.

 Although the majority of immigrants at this time came from rural regions, only 6% of them were willing to work in agriculture.
 About two-thirds of the immigrants worked in mining, steel, construction, and automotive industries.
 Approximately 12% of male immigrants and the majority of female immigrants worked in domestic services, restoration, and commerce (as for French women, a woman working was subject to her husband's authorisation until 1965.)
 Minor and aged immigrants usually worked in craftsmanship and small scale trades.

 1974–present

 During the 1970s, France simultaneously faced economic crisis and allowed immigrants (mostly from the Muslim world) to permanently settle in France with their families and to acquire French citizenship.
 It resulted in hundreds of thousands of Muslims, especially to the larger cities, living in subsidized public housing and suffering from very high unemployment rates.
 Alongside this, France renounced its policy of assimilation, instead pursuing a policy of integration.

-In 1974, France restricted immigration from its former colonies.
+In 1974, France restricted immigration from its former colonies, but immigration from former colonies in the Maghreb and West Africa would end up steadily increasing under the presidencies of Nicolas Sarkozy, François Hollande and Emmanuel Macron.
+In the late 20th century and in the 21st century, immigration has diversified, with many immigrants originating from Sub-Saharan Africa (922,000 in 2019), Asia (486,000 in 2019) and Latin America.
+In addition, the enlargement of the European Union has led to more Eastern European immigrants.

-According to an Ipsos poll in September 2019, 65% responded that accepting migrants did not improve the situation in France and 45% responded that accepting migrants deprived the French of social services.
+According to an Ipsos poll in September 2019, 65% of respondents in France said that accepting migrants did not improve the situation in France and 45% responded that accepting migrants deprived the French of social services.

 In 2019, 46.5% of all immigrants were born in Africa, 35.3% were born in Europe, 14.7% in Asia and 5.4% in the Americas and Oceania.
 In 2020, non-EU citizens had employment rates less than 50% in the southern and southwestern regions of France and in the north and northeastern regions and was above 65% only in the Burgundy region.